pglen/pyvserv/README.md

      pydbase, pyvpacker, pyvecc, pyvguicom

- The firewall needs to be opened for incoming connections on port xxxx
+ The firewall needs to be opened for incoming connections on port NN

 For example (assuming port 6666):